-Omega 3 is an essential fatty acid (EFA), essential to good health.
-It cannot be created within the human body and must therefore be obtained from the diet.
+Omega-3 fatty acids are essential fatty acids (EFA), essential to good health.
+They cannot be created within the human body and must therefore be obtained from the diet.

 They think that this may cause or worsen some of the symptoms of autism, such as impaired communication and social difficulties.

-They also think that these difficulties can be overcome by increasing the amount of omega 3 in the diet or by taking supplements - such as fish oils - which are rich in omega-3 EFAs.
+They also think that these difficulties can be overcome by increasing the amount of omega 3 in the diet or by taking supplements (such as fish oils) which are rich in omega-3.

 Please read our Disclaimer on Autism Interventions